areysid/Microservices-ingress-controller/README.md

-# 🚀 Deployment of Microservices Application using Ingress Controller
+# 🚀 Deployment of MultiPage Web Application using Ingress Controller

 ### by Kastro Kiran V